eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

 Also called Embarrassingly-Parallel_, this set up is commonly used by users that do not have a native parallel application, so they run **multiple parallel instances** of their application changing its ``input``.
-Each instance is independent and does not have any kind of communication with other.
+Each instance is independent and does not have any kind of communication with others.

-To do this, we specify an array using the ``sbatch`` parameter ``--array``, multiple values may be specified using a comma separated list and/or a range of values with a "-" separator (e.g ``--array=1,3,5-10`` or ``--array=1,2,3``).
+To do this, we specify an array using the ``sbatch`` parameter ``--array``, multiple values may be specified using a comma-separated list and/or a range of values with a "-" separator (e.g ``--array=1,3,5-10`` or ``--array=1,2,3``).
 This will be the values that the variable ``SLURM_ARRAY_TASK_ID`` is going to take in each ``array-job``.